CSALS/Digit-Recognizer/README.md

 - Python (for machine learning)

 ## To be implemented:-
+- Return error message if nothing is drawn on canvas
 - To use Convolutional Neural Network which has better accuracy than these two
 - Modify the website
 - Add loading screen when computing the result